Interested in science writing? Check out these useful resources and training

 - Read: Climate change (and beyond): the importance of storytelling in science communication.
 Vitalba Crivello, Policy Analyst at the European Science-Media Hub, reflects on the lessons the pandemic offers for climate change storytelling.

-- Unlock your research impact: a series of webinars from Simon Fraser University, covering blogging, amongst other topics.
+- Unlock your research impact: a series of webinars from Simon Fraser University, covering blogging, amongst other topics. [not available as at January 2024]

 - Listen: Getting into Science Journalism (Interview with David Shukman, BBC News' first science editor).